Patriots have chance to lock up AFC East title vs. Bills - WHIZ News

 KEY MATCHUP: Jones vs. Buffalo’s secondary.
 The rookie is coming off a rough outing against the Colts in which he had a pair of bad interceptions and completed 58% of his passes, his second-worst completion percentage of the season.
 He got away with throwing only three passes in the first outing against Buffalo because of windy and wet conditions, but will likely need to do more this time against the NFL’s top-ranked pass defense.

-KEY INJURIES: Bills WR Beasley won’t play and Sanders’ status is uncertain after missing last week with a knee injury.
-It’s unclear if starting LT Dion Dawkins and starting RG Jon Feliciano can be cleared off COVID-19 list in time to play. … Patriots RB Damien Harris sat out last week’s loss to Indianapolis with a hamstring injury and was limited to begin the week of practice, along with rookie RB Rhamondre Stevenson (illness).
+KEY INJURIES: Bills WRs Cole Beasley and Gabriel Davis won’t play after landing on the COVID-19 list, while WR Emmanuel Sanders is on track to return after missing last week with a knee injury.
+Coach Sean McDermott said it’s uncertain if Lotulelei will play.
+It’s also unclear if starting LT Dion Dawkins and starting RG Jon Feliciano can be cleared off COVID-19 list in time to play.
+Feliciano’s backup, Cody Ford, was placed on the list on Friday. … Patriots RB Damien Harris sat out last week’s loss to Indianapolis with a hamstring injury and was limited to begin the week of practice, along with rookie RB Rhamondre Stevenson (illness).
 WR Kendrick Bourne was one of four Patriots who entered the week on the COVID-19 list, along with LBs Harvey Langhi, Cameron McGrone and Ronnie Perkins.
 Bourne leads the team with 45 receptions and 667 receiving yards.
 He tops all Patriots receivers with five TD catches.

 FANTASY TIP: If Harris remains healthy this week, he’s a good bet.
 He had a season-high 111 rushing yards and rushed for the Patriots’ lone TD in the first matchup with Buffalo.